argoproj/argo-rollouts/docs/FAQ.md

 ### What is the `argo-rollouts.argoproj.io/managed-by-rollouts` annotation?
 Argo Rollouts adds an `argo-rollouts.argoproj.io/managed-by-rollouts` annotation to Services and Ingresses that the controller modifies.
 They are used when the Rollout managing these resources is deleted and the controller tries to revert them back into their previous state.

+### How can I deploy multiple services in a single step and roll them back according to their dependencies?

+The Rollout specification focuses on a single application/deployment.
+Argo Rollouts knows nothing about application dependencies.
+If you want to deploy multiple applications together in a smart way (e.g. automatically rollback a frontend if backend deployment fails) you need to write your own solution on top of Argo Rollouts.
+In most cases, you would need one Rollout resource for each application that you are deploying.
+Ideally you should also make your services backwards and forwards compatible (i.e. frontend should be able to work with both backend-preview and backend-active).

 ## Experiments